-Figure D-21: Visualization Browser with Plot Properties Displayed
+Figure D-12: Visualization Browser with Plot Properties Displayed iTool User's Guide Plot

 These properties control plot object visualizations.
 For each property, the type of control and the values that can be assigned are listed.
 For a description of how a particular control is used, refer to Appendix B, "Property Controls".